 Effective as of 1 January 2020, the new UK Stewardship Code 2020 is a substantial revision to the 2012 code.
 The updated code sets forth a range of new expectations specific to ESG; for example, Principle 7 asks signatories to “systematically integrate the stewardship of material environmental, social and governance issues, including climate change, into all investment decisions.”

-In Asia, voluntary stewardship codes have been a leading driver of RI, with Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan all implementing codes at a rapid pace since 2014.
+In Asia, voluntary stewardship codes have been a leading driver of RI, with Hong Kong, Japan, Malaysia, Singapore, South Korea, Taiwan and Thailand all having implemented codes since 2014.
 Many of these codes recommend that signatory investors take actions to monitor portfolio companies’ environmental and social performance and engage company management over environmental and social issues.
 The codes articulate that asset owner signatories should require their external managers to implement them as well.

 Tighter and more forward-looking regulations